Talking of Plan B

 - Maybe a little advertising to speed things up

-- Training to get yourself started – sample course
+- Training to get yourself started – here are some tips on Internet Marketing Training

 Then apply yourself diligently, a few hours per day (or even per week) and focus on your new business without deviating.
-As Russ and his family are now doing.
+As Russ is now doing.

 I WAS going to put “If it all goes pear-shaped you haven't lost much” but NO, that's for losers!
 I will re-frame that…